-Over the past few years, Omaha has added a few coworking spaces and flexible office solutions around the metro.
+Over the past few years, coworking spaces in Omaha have exploded.
 Populus is conveniently located in midtown Omaha, but we may not be right for everyone.
-While we’d love to have you become part of our community, we realize there is a number of factors that play into your decision about where to work in Omaha.
-Here are some of the other spaces you could check out.
+While we’d love to have you become part of our office space community, we realize there is a number of factors that play into your decision.
+Here are some of the other coworking spaces you could check out.

 1. Commerce Village – Downtown Omaha

-Commerce Village is a coworking community featuring flexible office space, meeting rooms and workspaces for freelancers, remote workers, and small businesses.
-Work in a beautiful historic building with world class amenities and stunning views of downtown Omaha.
+Commerce Village is an Omaha coworking community featuring flexible office space, meeting rooms and workspaces for freelancers, remote workers, and small businesses.
+Work in a beautiful historic building with world-class amenities and stunning views of downtown Omaha.